Descriptions

 PCP-100 provides the necessary tools and coaching to help OLS Academy graduates become more employable by local industry.
 The students receive coaching in the areas of driving, interviewing in front of a panel, licensing exam writing and situational scenario testing.

-Specific topics include: CEVO – emergency vehicle operations, research methods, community Paramedicine, the hiring process, and licensing exam prep.
+Specific topics include: CEVO – emergency vehicle operations, research methods, community Paramedicine, and licensing exam prep.

 Courses: